$2,000 Scholarship Available to High School Students

-The JETAANC scholarship is open to students of U.S. citizenship or lawful permanent residency residing in Northern California or Nevada.
+The Japan Exchange & Teaching Alumni Association of Northern California (JETAANC) scholarship is open to students of U.S. citizenship or lawful permanent residency residing in Northern California or Nevada.
 Applicants are judged on a number of criteria including a demonstrated interest in Japanese language or Japanese culture, academic accomplishments, a personal essay, and recommendations.

 JETAANC members have all lived and worked in Japan and are committed to strengthening cross-cultural ties and to promoting understanding and engagement with the country.
 The aim of the scholarship is to encourage and nurture the next generation of Americans with an interest in Japan.

-The application for the 2017 JETAANC scholarship can be found on their website (www.jetaanc.org/scholarship/).
-Applications are due by Friday, April 21, 2017 and the winner will be announced in May 2017.
-For further information about the scholarship as well as general information about the JET Program Alumni Association please visit www.jetaanc.org or send an email to firstname.lastname@example.org
+For more information about the scholarship as well as general information about the JET Program Alumni Association please visit www.jetaanc.org or send an email to firstname.lastname@example.org.

 |(3)||INTEREST IN JAPAN|